Wild Goose Potstickers

 Instructions

-• Add chopped goose meat, water chestnuts, red bell pepper, green onions, shallot, garlic, ginger, hoison sauce, soy sauce and rice vinegar to a food processor.
-Process until a fine stuffing is formed.
-Refrigerate for an hour.
+• In a food processor, combine chopped goose meat, water chestnuts, red bell pepper, green onions, shallot, garlic, fresh ginger, hoisin sauce, soy sauce, and rice vinegar.
+Process until a fine, evenly mixed stuffing forms.
+Refrigerate for 1 hour to firm up.

-• To form the dumplings, remove 1 wrapper from the package, covering the others with a damp towel.
-Moisten the edges of the wrapper lightly with water.
-Place a rounded teaspoon of the stuffing in the center of the wrapper.
-Fold over, seal edges, and shape as desired.
-Set on a sheet pan and cover with a damp towel.
-Repeat procedure until all of the filling is gone.
+• To form the dumplings, remove 1 wrapper from the package, keeping the others covered with a damp towel.
+Lightly moisten the edges of the wrapper with water.
+Place a rounded teaspoon of stuffing in the center, fold over, seal the edges, and shape as desired.
+Place on a sheet pan and cover with a damp towel.
+Repeat until all filling is used.

 • Garnish with chopped green onion and serve with sweet heat chili sauce.